-The mission of MABioN is to promote an facilitate the professional development of biosafety officers, staff, and others who are interested in biological safety through networking, symposia, facility tours and workshops.
+The mission of MABioN is to promote and facilitate the development of biosafety professionals and others who are interested in biological safety through networking, symposia, facility tours, and workshops.

-- MABioN, the Midwest Area Biosafety Network, is an incorporated not-for-profit organization that is an affiliate of the American Biological Safety Association (ABSA).
+- MABioN, the Midwest Area Biosafety Network, is an incorporated not-for-profit organization that is an affiliate of the ABSA International (ABSA).

-- MABioN and its members are encouraged to join and participate in the annual MABioN symposium, and to join and attend other meetings, workshops and training sponsored by ABSA International and its affiliated organizations.
+- MABioN and its members are encouraged to join and participate in the annual MABioN symposium, and to join and attend other meetings, workshops, and training sponsored by ABSA International and its affiliated organizations.

 - MABioN encourages the exchange and dissemination of information about regulatory compliance, best practices, lessons learned, and environmental issues.

 - MABioN aspires to ensure biosafety professionals have up-to-date knowledge and are highly skilled experts.

 - MABioN aspires to serve as a mentor by offering guidance and opportunities for involvement of newer biosafety professionals.

 - MABioN’s executive council is committed to working together and conducting its activities in accordance with best practices and the highest ethical standards.

 MABioN was started in 2004 as the brainchild of Kathryn Harris, PhD, RBP, then Biosafety Officer at Northwestern University in Chicago, IL (currently Senior Outreach and Education Specialist at NIH’s Office of Biotechnology Activities).
 MABioN’s first president was Jim Klenner, Biosafety Manager at IUPUI.
 He served two terms from 2004-2008.
 Our second president was Jyl Burgener, serving from 2008-2010.